jude-kerr/ntr-23/README.md

-# ntr-23
+# NTR
 NTR-23 is the Nitro Tumor Remover to remove the annoying Nitro button on your Discord hompage.
+(Only the one when you're in your home page above the friends icon)
 (This extension requires BetterDiscord)

-NTR-23 is discontinued if you want to find downloads and other extras you can do so here: https://sites.google.com/view/ntrapp/retired/ntretired
+This was archived but on 27.12.2023 I might start to keep this up because why not and maybe try to add more features.